Levente Szabó

-Levente Szabó (born 6 June 1999) is a Hungarian professional footballer who plays as a centre-forward for club Eintracht Braunschweig and the Hungary national team.
+Levente Szabó (born 6 June 1999) is a Hungarian professional footballer who plays as a centre-forward for Polish Ekstraklasa club Zagłębie Lubin and the Hungary national team.

 Club career

 On 31 August 2021, Szabó was loaned to Budafoki MTE for the season.
 On 14 February 2024, Szabó moved on loan to Diósgyőr.

 On 24 May 2024, Szabó signed a two-year contract with Eintracht Braunschweig in German 2.
 Bundesliga.
-He scored his first goal in 1-1 draw against Darmstadt on 14 September 2024.
-On 18 October 2024, he scored a goal in a 3-1 defeat against Hertha BSC.
+He scored his first goal in 1–1 draw against Darmstadt 98 on 14 September 2024.
+On 18 October 2024, he scored a goal in a 3–1 defeat against Hertha BSC.

+On 28 January 2026, Szabó moved to Zagłębie Lubin in Poland on a one-and-a-half-year contract.

 International career

-Szabó made his Hungary national team debut on 16 November 2024 in a Nations League game against Netherlands.
-He substituted Barnabás Varga in the 60th minute as Netherlands won 4–0.
+Szabó made his Hungary national team debut on 16 November 2024 in a Nations League game against the Netherlands.
+He substituted Barnabás Varga in the 60th minute as the Netherlands won 4–0.